DataDog/hiring-engineers/answers.md

 > 3. Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

-- overview
-  - Parts: `mymetric.py` check file and `mymetric.yaml` config file
-  - Process: because the `/datadog-agent-conf.d` and `/datadog-agent-checks.d` directories on the host machine are mounted to the agent Docker container, the necessary config and check files for the `my_metric` can be created locally and stored in the respective directory
+Creating a custom Agent check involves creating a config (YAML) file and corresponding check file Because the local `/datadog-agent-conf.d` and `/datadog-agent-checks.d` directories are mounted to the agent container, the necessary config and check files for `my_metric` can be created locally and stored in the respective directory.
-- screenshots

   - `mymetric.yaml` code

     ```yaml